ghalipm-vanier-college/starter-programming-in-science-lab-1/README.md

 Write a Python program that prints "Hello, World!" to the screen.

-2. Input and Output with Different Variable Types:
+2. Input and Output with Variable Types:

 Write a Python program that asks the user to input their name (string), age (integer), and height (float), and then displays them back to the user with an appropriate message.